Shopify

 <details>

-#### Step 1: Start the Integration
+#### Step 1: add the integration

-2. From the sidebar, go to **Workspace** → **Integrations**.
+1. Go to **Workspace → Integrations**.

-* A **name** for your integration.
+* a name for the integration

-* Your **Shopify store details** (make sure the shop URL is correct).
+* the shop URL

 1. Log in to your **Shopify dashboard**.